SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 Sunset almost breaks down and cries.

-*She used to get a Pinkie Sense whenever I came around.*

-*She called it her Sunny Sense, and it made me feel so special.*
+*She used to get a Pinkie Sense whenever I came around.
+She called it her Sunny Sense, and it made me feel so special.*

+A smile almost eclipses her mouth at the memory, but her dread keeps it at bay.

-Before she succumbs to the sorrow welling insider her, she shakes her head and leaves the room.
+Before she succumbs to the sorrow swelling insider her, she shakes her head and leaves the room.
 She quietly makes her way through the halls of Twilight's castle, finding her way outside.

 Taking in the cool night air, she sits down as the reality of what she's doing hits her.